JoshuaLicense/govuk-frontend-twig/README.md

 }) }}
 ```

-All components and macro options can be found in the original [GOV.UK Design System Components](https://design-system.service.gov.uk/components/) documentation.
+Refer to the original [GOV.UK Design System Components](https://design-system.service.gov.uk/components/) for more information on available components and macro options.